frenetic-lang/tutorials/08-NCMultiSwitch.md

 ### Exercise 1: Routing

-Using NetCore, write a routing policy that connects all hosts to each other.
+Using Frenetic, write a routing policy that connects all hosts to each other.
 You already know how to do this for a single switch.
 To write a multi-switch routing policy, you can use the `switch = n` predicate as follows:

 ```
 let routing =